 A: Yes, you may, but you do not need to.
 Even without 245(i), the fact that you are out of status does not prevent you from applying for adjustment of status.
 If you use 245(i), you have to pay a $1,000 penalty.
 If you do not 245(i), you do not need to pay the penalty.
 For the purposes of getting a Green Card, there is no difference whether you use 245(i) or not.

-For more information about Section 245(i), please click on one of the following links below:
+For more detailed information about Section 245(i), please click on one of the following relevant links: